When I ask my community, family, or friends what is holding them back from going plant-based, a common response is:

 This is a particularly popular response from husbands.
 Friends….I get it, I totally do!
 We were trained at such a young age that meals MUST have meat in order to be balanced.
-We were taught that animal products are our protein sources.
-We were told that a meal was not complete without meat and dairy.
+Many of us are taught that animal products are our protein sources.
+Or we have been told that a meal was not complete without meat and dairy.

 Do you agree?
 Was this instilled in you as a child, too?